lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-8. Place label on output image for current result.
+8. A label is placed on the output image for current result.

 ```cpp
   cv::putText(frame,